pieterdd/prettygooey/README.md

 let button = self.theme.button("Click me");
 ```

-Widgets may provide optional customizations.
+Prettygooey widgets may provide optional customizations.
 Take the Text widget for example.
-By importing the extension trait `prettygooey::theme::ThemeExt`, you expose a `variant` method that'll let you switch the variant to Dimmed:
+By importing the extension trait [`prettygooey::theme::TextExt`](https://docs.rs/prettygooey/latest/prettygooey/theme/trait.TextExt.html), you expose a `variant` method that'll let you switch the variant to Dimmed:

 ```rust
 self.theme
 	.text("Theme selection")
 	.variant(TextVariant::Dimmed),
 ```

+## Where to go from here

+For a list of available widgets with screenshots and examples, check [here](https://docs.rs/prettygooey/latest/prettygooey/theme/struct.Theme.html#implementations).

+If you'd like to see more than a few loose snippets, check out the [showcase example](https://github.com/pieterdd/prettygooey/blob/main/examples/showcase/src/main.rs).
+It's the source code for the screenshot at the top of the README.